aks-456/parkinsons-voice-analysis/README.md

 ## Frontend

 Along with the model, I implemented a user interface (UI) to perform a diagnosis.
-It records the "patient's" sustained pronounciation of the vowel a, (which according to: 'Exploiting Nonlinear Recurrence and Fractal Scaling Properties for Voice Disorder Detection', Little MA, McSharry PE, Roberts SJ, Costello DAE, Moroz IM.
+It records the user's sustained pronounciation of the vowel a, (which according to: 'Exploiting Nonlinear Recurrence and Fractal Scaling Properties for Voice Disorder Detection', Little MA, McSharry PE, Roberts SJ, Costello DAE, Moroz IM.
 BioMedical Engineering OnLine 2007, 6:23 (26 June 2007) is the most effective in obtaining vocal features).
 The UI is written in html and I modified an existing version of a wav file recorder, which belongs to [octavn](https://github.com/octavn) and can be found here: https://github.com/addpipe/simple-recorderjs-demo.
 The frontend code can be found to in the folder labelled: "frontend".
 Note: The wav file recorder **ONLY** works on **Chrome** and **Firefox** browsers.

 ## Backend